metinsenturk/gatsby-starter-grommet-file/README.md

 ## Getting Started & Configure

-To start, first clone the repository, then edit the the siteMetadata in `gatsby.config.js`.
+To start with, first clone the repository, then edit the the siteMetadata in `gatsby.config.js`.

 ### Getting Started